Minkowski dimension and explicit tube formulas for $p$-adic fractal strings: Introduction

 The rest of this paper is organized as follows: In \S\ref{pfs} and \S\ref{GZF}, we recall the definition of an arbitrary $p$-adic fractal string along with its associated geometric zeta function and complex dimensions, as well as the corresponding notions of Minkowski dimension and content.
 Furthermore, in \S\ref{inner tube}, we discuss the important, but more technical, question of how to suitably define and calculate the volume of the `inner' $\eps$-neighborhood of a $p$-adic fractal string.
 The definitions and proofs given in \S\ref{inner tube} depend crucially on the nonarchimedean (specifically, $p$-adic) nature of the underlying geometry.
 In \S\ref{Mdimension}, we then introduce a proper notion in this context of Minkowski dimension and Minkowski content, building on the results of \S\ref{inner tube}.
 Moreover, we obtain the nonarchimedean analog of a key result in (archimedean) fractal string theory, showing that the Minkowski dimension of a $p$-adic fractal string coincides with the abscissa of convergence of its geometric zeta function.
-(In the process, we show that this common value coincides with the asymptotic growth rate of the geometric counting function of the fractal string, a result which is new even in the archimedean setting, even though it may be implicit in \cite{LapPo}.)
+In the process, we show that this common value coincides with the asymptotic growth rate of the geometric counting function of the fractal string, a result which is new even in the archimedean setting, even though it may be implicit in \cite{LapPo}.
 Our proof also provides a new and unified derivation of the archimedean result for real fractal strings ( \cite{Lap, Lap3}, \cite{L-vF1, L-vF2}), by placing the archimedean and the nonarchimedean settings on the same footing; see \S\ref{TRC}.
 In \S\ref{explicit tf}, we then use our previous results (in \S\ref{inner tube} and \S\ref{Mdimension}) to express the volume of the inner tube of a $p$-adic fractal string as an infinite sum over all the underlying complex dimensions, thereby obtaining a nonarchimedean analog of the `fractal tube formula' obtained for real (or archimedean) fractal strings in ~\cite{L-vF1,L-vF2}.
 (See, especially, \cite[Ch.~8]{L-vF2}.)
 We illustrate this formula in \S\ref{explicit tf} by providing (as well as deriving via a direct computation) the fractal tube formula for the $p$-adic Euler string, the definition of which is given in \S\ref{Euler string}.
 Many further illustrations of our nonarchimedean fractal tube formula are provided in \cite{LapLu3} for the important case of general $p$-adic self-similar strings, including the 3-adic Cantor string (Example \ref{cantor volume} below) and the 2-adic Fibonacci string.
-Finally, in \S\ref{towards}, we briefly discuss possible future research directions connected with the theory developed in this paper and its predecessors, \cite{LapLu1, LapLu2, LapLu2.5, LapLu3}.
+In \S\ref{towards}, we briefly discuss possible future research directions connected with the theory developed in this paper and its predecessors, \cite{LapLu1, LapLu2, LapLu2.5, LapLu3}.
+Finally, in \S\ref{epilogue}, we reveal the existence of $p$-adic fractal strings of any rational dimension between $0$ and $1$ and a possible connection between their construction and the Riemann hypothesis for the Riemann zeta function.
+We also discuss some constructions of ad\`elic fractal strings and a geometric zeta function for the ad\`elic Euler--Riemann string.